learn-co-curriculum/phrg-ruby-linting/README.md

 ---

-Break down the last two rubocop offenses piece by piece:
+Break down the last two rubocop offenses piece by piece like we have done above.

 ```
 example.rb:3:1: C: Layout/IndentationWidth: Use 2 (not 0) spaces for indentation.